yume-chan/ya-webadb/CONTRIBUTING.md

 ### Everyday commands

-1. Build all packages:
+* Build all packages:

     ```sh
     $ rush build
     ```

-2. Watch changes and rebuild in all libraries:
+* Watch changes and rebuild in all libraries:

     ```sh
     $ rush build:watch
     ```

-3. Start demo dev-server:
+* Start demo's dev-server:

     ```sh
     $ cd apps/demo
     $ npm run dev
     ```

-Usually you need two terminals to run both 2 and 3.
+Usually you need two terminals to run both 2 and 3 for testing your changes.

 ## FAQ